Myles Byrne: In the service of France

+In his memoirs, Byrne dwelt upon the role of atrocity and reprisal in the Greek war, and suggested that the Ottomans' Egyptian commander, Ibrahim Pasha, had been as ruthless in this respect as General Cornwallis in Ireland.
+Byrne ended the war in 1830 as commander of Morea castle, and in 1835 retired in France with the rank of Chef de Bataillion.

 Memoirs

 In the 1840s, Byrne was Paris correspondent for The Nation in Dublin, the Young Irelander paper that under the early direction of Thomas David did much to rehabilitate the memory of the United Irishmen.

-In his last years Byrne wrote his Memoirs, which are an account of his participation in the Irish rebellion and his time in the Irish Legion of Napoleon.
+In his last years, Byrne wrote his Memoirs, which are an account both of his participation in the Irish rebellion and his time in the Irish Legion of Napoleon.
 These were first published in three volumes in 1863 (under the direction of his widow, Fanny), but there have been many subsequent reprints.

+Byrne was relatively silent on his counter-insurgency role in Spain.
+Dismissing his activities in putting down the Spanish partidas as "disagreeable", he focuses his account of Legionary service on the formal soldiering of sieges and pitched battles.

-Stephen Gwynn who edited and published a new edition of Byrne’s Memoirs in 1907, stated in his Introduction to Volume 1: “I owe my acquaintance with these Memoirs to Mr John Dillon, who spoke of them as the best of all books dealing with Ireland; and a reading of the volumes left me inclined to agree with him.”
+Stephen Gwynn who edited and published a new edition of Byrne's Memoirs in 1907, stated in his Introduction to Volume 1: "I owe my acquaintance with these Memoirs to Mr John Dillon, who spoke of them as the best of all books dealing with Ireland; and a reading of the volumes left me inclined to agree with him".

 Against the portrayal of '98 as a series of disjointed, unconnected risings, Byrne's memoirs presented the United Irishmen as a cohesive revolutionary organisation whose aim of a democratic, secular, republic had captured the allegiance of a great mass of the Irish people.